-BGC and the GWMG concur that general head boundaries along Mineral Creek and Lyons Fork is appropriate.
+The GWMG concurs that general head boundaries along Mineral Creek and Lyons Fork is appropriate.
 Mineral Creek is a perennial creek, and thus is likely in connection with shallow groundwater.
 Lyons Fork is not a perennial creek; however, depth to water in the Lyons Fork may be estimated from shallow well HRES-10.
 According to Anderson et al. (2015), hydraulic boundaries may be defined from water table contours.